 Extra Weight + Baby Boomers or Seniors = Big Risk

-Two of the most significant, especially after middle age, are exercise and weight control.
+Especially significant after middle age are exercise and weight control.
 These appear most powerful when they occur together.

 Being overweight after menopause increases the risk of breast cancer for a couple of reasons.

 • First, fat tissue increases the amount of estrogen we produce, and high levels of this female hormone are a known risk factor for breast cancer.
 A recent study of 93,000 women over age 50 found that increasing skirt size over the years was a strong predictor of breast cancer.
 Researchers theorize this is related to the additional estrogen that often occurs when midriff girth increases.

 • In addition, insulin levels increase with obesity.
 Although insulin is required to produce energy from the foods we eat, heavy people can become “insulin resistant.”
 In this condition, the body’s cells can’t properly use insulin, and increased amounts of this hormone are needed.
 Higher levels of insulin have been linked with breast cancer.